ad-iti/rapid-city-wildfire-smoke/README.md

 ```2.EPA_data_acquisition.ipynb```
 - This notebook details all code needed to produce ```/data/final_EPA_data.csv```.
-- Note that AQI, PM2.5, and O3 data is only available for Rapid City during and after the year 1985.
+- Note that AQI data is only available for Rapid City during and after the year 1985.

 ```3.smoke_estimate_viz.ipynb```
 - This notebook creates a unique smoke estimate for each year, and employs a quadratic regression model to predeict the future smoke estimate up to the year 2049.
 We also perform a brief visual exploration with all our gathered data-- specifically, we produce: